saadahmad5/MSGOTD-MultiClient-Server/Readme.txt

 	127.0.0.1

 CAUTION:
-	Since I did not studied Operating Systems course yet, controlling the threads is an issue.
-The commands DO WORK as mentioned in this document but sometimes they won't due to race conditions/ buffer not flushed.
+	The commands DO WORK as mentioned in this document but sometimes SEND **** don't acknowledge to the same client most specifically for socket 7, 9 I don't know why.
+For 4, 5 sockets it acknowledges perfectly.
-Due to this, SOMETIMES the output is not sent/ displayed on the client.
+That is SOMETIMES the output is not displayed on the client.
+That's the only issue.